How to Share Excel Workbook with Multiple Users Like a Pro?

 Can An Excel File Be Edited By Multiple Users?

-In past, when you required to share Excel workbook with some other user.
-You should send it like an email attachment or just save the Excel data to PDF format for printing.
+In the past, when you needed to share an Excel workbook with another user.
+You should send it as an email attachment or just save the Excel data to PDF format for printing.

-By sharing up the Excel file you can give other users access to the same document and allow editing simultaneously.
+By sharing the Excel file, you can give other users access to the same document and allow editing simultaneously.

 This saves you from the trouble of keeping track of multiple versions.